pbarnum/sudoku-trials-app/README.md

-# sudoku-trials-issues
+# Sudoku Trials

-The Sudoku Trials public repository
+This is the public repository to track feature requests, issues, and discussions for the Android application.